 What we do

-Our approach was developed where it matters the most – at the grassroots!
-We believe that our approach enables us to have a genuinely sustainable impact on the lives of young people, their families and their communities.
+Our approach was developed where it matters the most – at the grassroots.
+We believe it enables us to have a genuinely sustainable impact on the lives of young people, their families and their communities.

 We continue to test and refine our approach.
-Every year we fund an independent impact study that looks at our work and how well our trainees are doing in the world of work.
+Every year we fund an independent impact study.
 It provides strong evidence of the difference we are making in people’s lives, and helps us to see what we can do better.

 Justin is able to study Maths, his favourite subject, in one of the three large classrooms at the school.

 “I like the job my Mum does,” says Justin, “I like that she built my school and I think she is very strong!”

 Photo credit: Jennifer Bruce for Communication for Development Ltd